yawaramin/stubbex/README.md

 editing?
 Simple!
 Let Stubbex record it for you by first hitting a real (or fake!) endpoint.
 Then add the `.eex` file extension to the stub JSON file and insert whatever markup you need.

+Note that Stubbex doesn't cache template stub responses, because these might change dynamically with every request (e.g., you might inject the current time into the response).

 ### Troubleshooting